MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 An iterator that indicates the start of a range to move elements from.

 *`last`*\
 An iterator that indicates the end of a range to move elements from.
-This element is not moved.
+This element isn't moved.

 *`destEnd`*\
 A bidirectional iterator addressing the position of one past the final element in the destination range.